val-utehy/YOLO-PLAI/README.md

 > [!IMPORTANT]
 > Python **3.11** is recommended for running this project.
 >
-> Using Python **3.11.x** helps ensure compatibility among PyTorch, Ultralytics, CUDA, and the custom PLAI-YOLO modules.
+> Using Python **3.11.x** helps ensure compatibility among PyTorch, Ultralytics, CUDA, and the custom YOLO-PLAI modules.

 ---